Manuel030/dev-radars/README.md

 # dev-radars
-Render a radar plot of your tech stack
+Render a radar plot of your tech stack. `dev-radars` parses git objects to compute statistics per technology.